 6) Everyone Else Is Doing It

 People naturally feel safety in numbers.
 If others are doing the same things, and something does not work out as planned, no one person or company will be left looking the fool.
 People also do not like to be left behind.
 No one wants to miss out on an opportunity, or be left sitting on the dock when everyone else is sailing off in a new direction.
 There are a variety of sources for numbers and examples to show management that a compliance bandwagon exists.
-For example, the Society of Corporate Compliance and Ethics has grown to 1,600 members in a very short time.
-The Ethics and Compliance Officer Association is at 1,300 members.
-The Health Care Compliance Association has reached 6,000 members and shows no signs of stopping.
+For example, the Society of Corporate Compliance and Ethics has grown to nearly 6,000 members since its inception in 2004.
+The Health Care Compliance Association has reached nearly 10,000 members and shows no signs of stopping.

 You can also use available information about who else has compliance and ethics programs and even published examples of specific steps that you might want your company to take.
 In ethikos, for example, you will find numerous stories from other companies about their compliance innovations; some of these might even be in your industry.
 Because of Sarbanes-Oxley and the stock exchange rules, companies are posting their codes of conduct on the Web, and some have provided even more program detail than that.
 You can also communicate directly with compliance people at peer companies as part of your benchmarking.

 Industry practice groups are good for this, as well.
 These groups exist in different industries and geographic areas and will often leap at the opportunity to bring more companies into the field.
-You can also attend conferences on compliance and ethics by groups such as SCCE, the ECOA, and the Conference Board, where companies will talk about all they are doing in their programs.
+You can also attend conferences on compliance and ethics by groups such as SCCE and HCCA, where companies will talk about all they are doing in their programs.
 Through your outreach efforts, you can find other people who have pioneered programs in their own companies.
 They can give you tips on how to convince your management and perhaps even come to speak with the officers or board at your company.

 7) It’s a Global Trend